Spearwish/movie_sentiment_analysis/README.md

 *Configuration:* You can adjust model hyperparameters in `config.py`. `VOCAB_SIZE` and `TEXT_NORMALIZATION_MODE` must match existing tokenizer.

+**Important:** Model weights are named according to the hyperparameters defined in `config.py` Launching a training session with existing hyperparameters will overwrite the corresponding weights.

 Run the training script to train the Transformer architecture.
 The script handles: